Largest Louisiana oil refineries coming back to life after Ida - Up News Info

 Marathon Petroleum Corp on Friday said its 578,000 barrel-per-day (bpd) Garyville, Louisiana, refinery, the state’s largest, was in the initial stages of restarting.

 It followed Exxon Mobil Corp’s resumption of operations at its 520,000-bpd Baton Rouge refinery.
-The U.S. Department of Energy offered Exxon 1.5 million barrels of crude oil from the U.S. Strategic Petroleum Reserve (SPR) to rebuild its stocks.
+The U.S. Department of Energy offered Exxon and Placid Refining Company a combined 1.8 million barrels of crude oil from the U.S. Strategic Petroleum Reserve (SPR) to replenish stocks.

 Article content